Slins-23/flutter-guitar-tuner/README.md

 String-by-string version of the tuner.
 Currently only implemented one tuner, which is chromatic.

+#### Add more default tuning options

+The only tuning options currently is the standard tuning and a testing tuning.

+#### Make my own pitch detector and improve algorithm speed

+Currently using an implementation from the "TarsosDSP" Java library, and my custom-made plugin that needs refactoring.

 #### Metronome

 Make a metronome.

+#### Improve theming and add custom-made user themes

+Allow users to create their own themes.
+Maybe in the future have an API to where users can share/download themes between themselves? - If everything goes as planned, this feature might be paid and not uploaded to this repository;

 ## Bugs to fix